-If you are planning to drop a class it is highly recommended that you contact Student Awards & Financial Support (Old Main 1631).
+If you are planning to drop a class it is highly recommended that you contact Student Awards & Financial Aid.
 We can review your schedule and let you know if dropping that class would impact your assessment.

 If you drop below 60 percent course load (40 percent for students with a permanent disability; 80 percent for students receiving Quebec or Newfoundland student loans) your student loan will be affected.
 Please see Withdrawals, Technical and Unofficial Withdrawals and Drop Below 60 Percent Withdrawal under the Student Loan General Information section on this website.

 My refund has been sent to the National Student Loan Service Centre (NSLSC) — is my overaward cleared?

 No. Students who are enrolled in post-secondary studies or are in a non-repayment (grace) period need to advise StudentAid BC an amount has been paid to the NSLSC.
 This can be done by printing an account statement showing the payment from your NSLSC online account and sending it to StudentAid BC along with a note advising the payment be applied to your overaward.
 Log in to your NSLSC online account or register for online services at National Student Loan Service Centre.

 Government student assistance programs are designed to supplement, not replace, family resources.
 If you do not qualify as independent according to government guidelines, then your parents' income will be assessed to determine if a contribution is expected.
 If you are married or common-law, your spouse's income will be reviewed in a similar manner.
 In all instances, the government will also look at how many other dependents are in the family.

 How early should I apply for my government student aid?